SRM-Hackathon/null_ptr_execp/README.md

 # WILLSTONE

 A decentralised platform to protect and enforce your will upon your death.
+Acts like a DeathSwitch.

 ## PROBLEM